Power BI for Accountants: Use Cases, Benefits & Examples

 Automate Financial Reporting

-• Data extraction from QuickBooks Online, Xero or other accounting systems
+• Data extraction from accounting systems

 • Data transformation in Excel